Byron1z/configure-ad-B1z/README.md

 <h3>Conclusion</h3>
 <p>

 For this Active Directory lab, we completed the Active Directory Deployment and Configuration phase.
-By configuring Active Directory on the Domain Controller, we established our infrastructure by creating a Forest, a Domain Administrator account, and joining Client-1 PC to the Domain.
+By configuring Active Directory on the Domain Controller, we established our infrastructure by creating a **Forest**, a **Domain Administrator account**, and **joining Client-1 PC to the Domain**.

   This tutorial was to help us have a better understanding of Active Directory, Domain environments, GPOs, along with Understanding network security protocols through VMs within Azure's Cloud.